corrode/tarnish/README.md

 standard library like `String` for both input and output if that's all you need.
 (There is a blanket implementation for those.)

-## Example Use-Case: Wrapping Unsafe FFI
+## Example Use-Case: Wrapping Crash-Prone FFI

-The original use-case is isolating unsafe FFI calls, so let's look at an example in more detail.
+The original use-case is isolating FFI calls that might crash, so let's look at an example in more detail.

 ```rust,no_run
 use tarnish::{Task, Process};